 The Holographic Principle – Our Etheric Blueprint and the Nature of Memory

-The One (unformed) divides and projects itself to become two (aspects of the same mind) in order to create an image (memory) of itself as a physical being.
-The image of itself is created in the imagination of the subconscious (inwardly) and is then “witnessed†by the complementary aspect of the conscious mind of outer awareness, and together form what appears as a single reality.
+The One (unformed – single beam of light) divides itself into polar opposites, forming a Dyad (two aspects of the same mind) in order to create an image of itself as a physical being.
+The two aspects of the mind that make up the Dyad are the conscious and subconscious mind, which are polar opposites and function harmoniously as a single mind.
+The image of itself is created in the imagination of the subconscious and is then expanded into a 3-D image by the pure light ray of the higher mind, where it can perceived from within it by the complementary aspect of the conscious mind, and together form what appears as a single reality.
 The inner image acts as a kind of metaphor for producing the outer reality as a thematic pattern of a similar, yet more inclusive and complex nature.
-What we imagine as an “internal representation†(self-created memory) becomes the symbolic, archetypal template we use for perceiving the same idea outside of us as our personalized experience of reality.
-Reality itself is produced as a vibratory frequency (range of vibration) that organizes light-essence into dynamic variations of the same basic pattern.
+What we imagine as an internal representation (self-created virtual memory) becomes the symbolic, archetypal template we use for perceiving the same idea outside of us as our personalized experience of reality.
+Reality itself is produced as a vibratory frequency (range of vibration) that organizes light-essence into dynamic variations of the same basic thematic pattern.

-Energetically the inner and outer are a part of a continuous “field of organized information†viewed from two perspectives simultaneously, and modified into new variations through a dynamic process of adaptation.
+The Dyad, which is formed out of the polarized aspects of the same mind, form the energetic matrix of reality where the inner and outer are a part of a continuous field of organized information viewed from two perspectives simultaneously, and modified into new variations through a dynamic process of adaptation.
 The part (individual) contains and is constructed out of the same information as the whole.
 All universal ideas originate as archetypes that are symbolic metaphors that form general themes, and lend themselves to be drawn into the mind of the individual, where they’re adapted to their paradigm and modified to intuitively fit into their personal reality in a logical and meaningful way.
-As a higher soul, we’re always taking universal ideas as archetypes and using them to produce a personalized version that holds true to the same basic idea as a theme for creating both our inner and outer experience of reality.
+As a higher soul, we’re always taking universal ideas as archetypal patterns and using them to produce a personalized version that holds true to the same basic idea as a theme for creating both our inner and outer experience of reality.

-We tend to mistakenly interpret universal ideas as being literal and specific in terms of the personal version created, when in fact the universal idea exists in a “potential state†as a symbolic idea out of which an infinite number of variations can be created through a continuous process of adaptation and modification by the individual mind.
+We tend to mistakenly interpret universal ideas as being literal and specific in terms of the personal version created, when in fact the universal idea exists in a potential state as a symbolic idea out of which an infinite number of variations can be created through a continuous process of adaptation and modification by the individual mind.
 We’re always borrowing universal ideas as dynamic themes in order to create at the individual level.
-Whatever ideas we adopt, we mold in our mind to be of the same nature and likeness as we are (metaphorical pattern), and use them as the means of experiencing our self through the perception of reality we create out of them.
-We become one with the idea in mind and spirit and shape ourselves energetically by way of the reality as a subjective experience it provides us with.
+Whatever ideas we adopt, we mold in our mind (mental paradigm), reshaping them to be of the same nature and likeness as we are (metaphorical pattern), and use them as the means of experiencing ourselves through the perception of reality we create out of them.
+We become one with the idea in mind and spirit and shape ourselves energetically through the reality created as a subjective experience.
 Whatever becomes a natural part of our outer perception has been successfully integrated into our mental paradigm as an essential part of us.

-Our soul’s constitution is comprised of memory that forms our character and the basis for the etheric infrastructure (frequency) that organizes the inner and outer to be of the same nature as a metaphor that’s played out on a larger scale as a life-theme.
+Our souls constitution is comprised of memory that forms our character and the basis for the etheric infrastructure (frequency) that organizes the inner and outer to be of the same nature as a metaphor that’s played out on a larger scale as a life-theme.
 Our character determines the type of story we act to naturally tell by how we live our life.
-Reality is formed as a material manifestation of our soul’s essence (organized information) as the reconstitution of our soul’s basic character, which undergoes a constant form of evolution by how it adapts to new conditions and circumstances forming new variations of itself as analogies.
-The same idea is played out in a multitude of ways based on how it’s applied and systematically adapted to what it’s being applied to, and thereby modified to produce a new variation of the same fundamental idea.
+Reality is formed as a material manifestation of our souls essence (organized information) as the reconstitution of our souls basic character, which undergoes a constant form of evolution by how it adapts to new conditions and circumstances forming new variations of itself as analogies.
+The same idea is played out in a multitude of ways based on how it’s applied and systematically adapted to different situations and circumstances, and thereby modified into a new variation of the same fundamental idea.
+Because we begin shaping our mental model as a child, where we reside primarily in our unconscious (emotional) mind and lack the ability to think rationally or reason, our life theme nearly always takes shape as some form of issue regarding our self-esteem.
+This initial programming is what’s called our formative conditioning built out of our lower nature and emotional delusions.

-Memory can be thought of as an energetic blueprint that’s comprised of a dynamic mesh held together by etheric stresses that serve to form a etheric-double as the means for structuring our outer reality to correspond symbolically to our inner reality.
-The inner sets the vibratory frequency for ordering the outer to be of the same nature.
+Memory can be thought of as an energetic blueprint that’s comprised of a dynamic mesh of etheric stresses that serve to form a etheric-double that provides the means for structuring our outer reality to correspond symbolically to our inner reality.
+The inner sets the vibratory frequency for ordering the outer to be of a similar nature.
 We use internal representations as the means for navigating our outer reality.
 In order to change the outer, we have to work on ourselves to change our inner representation that’s being used to organize and form it.
-All reality only exists as our perception of it.
-All perception is born out of our mental paradigm, which is formed out of accumulated and fully integrated experiences as memory.
-Because all experiences are produced out of the same basic group of memories as variations, and are integrated to form a single and coherent model, our soul’s memory is formed as a singularity.
+Reality, in the most fundamental sense, is shaped through our perception of it.
+All perception is born out of our mental paradigm, which is formed out of accumulated and fully integrated experiences interpreted to form memory.
+Because all experiences are produced out of the same basic group of memories as variations of a common theme, and are integrated to form a single and coherent model, our souls memory is formed as a singularity.
+While we tend to think we have many different memories, many of which are not related to each other, upon closer examination, we discover that all experiences are born out of preexisting memories, which are then translated back into the same memory that birthed it, serving to grow and evolve it through any new information acquired.

 Related Article: